FlaSpaceInst/EZ-RASSOR/docs/README.rst

 ``packages [-e, --except <packages...> | -o, --only <packages...>]`` Install the core EZ-RASSOR packages.
 After installing these packages, **you must restart your terminal for changes to take effect**.
 Ignore specific packages with the ``-e`` or ``--except`` flag.
 Install specific packages with the ``-o`` or ``--only`` flag.

-Once you have ROS and the ROS build tools installed, you can install any combination of our packages.
+Once you have ROS and the ROS build tools installed, you can install any combination of our packages using the installation script.
 Here are some examples:
 ::
   # Install all packages except 'ezrassor_autonomous_control'
   sh install.sh packages --except ezrassor_autonomous_control